 Meta-Analysis of Overall Survival interaction terms (MA-IT) using the first definition of PTL

 The meta-analysis of interaction terms showed that there is a significant interaction between tumor side and KRAS mutational status.
 Specifically, the pooled HR for interaction terms was 1.38 (95% CI 1.24-1.53)(Figure 4).
+This indicates that there is a statistically significant difference on the effect of PTL between KRAS wild-type and KRAS mutated tumors.

 Meta-Analysis of Overall Survival interaction terms (MA-IT) using the second definition of PTL